celtera/avendish/book/src/writing_processors/ports.helpers.md

 };
 ```

-If one really did not like templates, the following macro could be defined to make custom ports:
+If one really does not like templates, the following macro could be defined instead to make custom ports:

 ```cpp
 #define my_value_port(Name, Type)                  \